JayanthSagarapu/VideoDownload_Upload/README.txt

     #To test the application:
-        Open "http://localhost:4000/public/upload.html" in the browser after running the application,where get a form in which we give the directoryId's and uploadFileName.
+        Open "http://localhost:4000/public/upload.html" in the browser after running the application,where get a form in which we give the directoryId's and uploadFileName. here for frontend i didnt used reactjs.
+Simply made it using html,js